-We run public courses in Wellington, NZ (in English), and across Vietnam (in Vietnamese); and we run courses on site on demand for you.
+We run public courses in Wellington, NZ and online (in English, the schedule is here ), and across Vietnam and online (in Vietnamese); and we run courses on site on demand for you (Ask us).

 Our courses are listed here.

 The schedule of current courses (online and classroom) is here